kinderp/co2/README.md

 ## Deployment tree

-A deployment model cam be though as a tree like in the below figure:
+A deployment model cam be thought as a tree like in the below figure:

 ```
                                             (app)